Charlton Athletic F.C.: ESI (2019–2020)

-Sandgaard era (2020–present)
+Thomas Sandgaard (2020–2023)

 On 25 September 2020, Thomas Sandgaard acquired the club itself from ESI, and was reported to have passed the EFL's Owners' and Directors' Tests; the EFL noted the change in control, but said the club's sale was now "a matter for the interested parties".

-On 15 March 2021, with the club lying in eighth place, Bowyer resigned as manager of the club and soon after was appointed manager of Birmingham City.
+On 15 March 2021, with the club lying in eighth place, Bowyer resigned as club manager and was appointed manager of Birmingham City.
 His successor, Nigel Adkins, was appointed three days later.
 The club finished the 2020–21 season in seventh place, but started the following season by winning only two out of 13 League One matches and were in the relegation zone when Adkins was sacked on 21 October 2021.

-After a successful spell as caretaker manager, Johnnie Jackson was appointed manager in December 2021, but he was also sacked after finishing the season in 13th.
+After a successful spell as caretaker manager, Johnnie Jackson was appointed manager in December 2021, but, after Charlton finished the season in 13th place, he was also sacked.
 Swindon Town manager Ben Garner was appointed as his replacement in June 2022, but was sacked on 5 December 2022 with the team in 17th place.
 After the club was knocked out of the FA Cup by League Two side Stockport County on 7 December, supporters said Charlton was at its "lowest ebb in living memory", with fans "losing confidence" in owner Thomas Sandgaard.
-Dean Holden was appointed manager on 20 December 2022.
+Dean Holden was appointed manager on 20 December 2022, and Charlton improved to finish the 2022–23 season in 10th place.

+SE7 Partners (2023–present)

+On 5 June 2023, the club announced that SE7 Partners, comprising former Sunderland director Charlie Methven and Edward Warrick, had agreed a takeover of Charlton Athletic, becoming the club's fourth set of owners in under four years.
+On 19 July, the EFL and FA cleared SE7 Partners to take over the club, and the deal was completed on 21 July 2023.
+On 27 August 2023, after one win in the opening six games of the 2023–24 season, Holden was sacked as manager, and succeeded by Michael Appleton.
+On 23 January 2024, following a 3–2 defeat at The Valley against Northampton Town - and no wins in 10 League One games - Appleton was sacked.
+He was replaced on 4 February 2024 by Nathan Jones, under whom Charlton lost one and drew three of their next four games as they matched the club's longest winless streak of 18 games.
+The winless run ended with a 2–1 win away to Derby County on 27 February 2024.
+Charlton then went on a 14-match unbeaten run, the club's longest in 24 years.
+However, Charlton finished the season in 16th place, their worst finishing league position in 98 years.
+Despite a disappointing campaign for the Addicks, Charlton striker Alfie May won the League One Golden Boot award for the 2023–24 EFL League One season, with his tally of 23 goals.
+On 25 May 2025, Charlton won promotion back to the Championship with a 1–0 victory over Leyton Orient in the League One play-off final.